NEW BEGINNING FOR EASTER

 This created a very clear picture of what is important and what works – and what doesn’t.

-At the same time, I delved deeper into modern manufacturing.
+At the same time, I have delved deeper into modern manufacturing.

 Wood, gluing, tensions in the material, surfaces, details in use.